-You can substitute the 1 tbsp dry minced onion for about 1/3 cup raw minced onion or 1 tsp onion powder.
+You can substitute the 1 tablespoon dry minced onion for about ⅓ cup raw minced onion or 1 teaspoon onion powder.

 If you don't have evaporated milk, you can substitute regular milk.
 Using regular milk will make the sauce a little bit thinner, but it should still be tasty!

 For a healthy twist, I love to make this recipe with ground turkey!
 With all of the yummy flavors in this dish, you can barely tell that you are eating turkey.
 I prefer the 93% lean / 7% fat ground turkey.

 Of course, it also works with ground beef.
 If using ground beef, I recommend getting lean or extra lean ground beef so there is not too much fat.